December 14, 2020//Ellen NeveuxLast Updated: December 16, 2020

-On October 4, 2018, Lt.
-Col. Joseph Buccino, Pentagon spokesperson, announced a Department of Defense (DOD) data breach that affected at least 30,000 military and civilian personnel.
-It’s reported that hackers gained access through a third-party contractor that maintained travel records for the department.
+Way back in 2018, the Department of Defense (DOD) reported a data breach that affected at least 30,000 military and civilian personnel.
+Let’s take a stroll down memory lane to look at what happened in this data breach: hackers gained access through a third-party contractor that maintained travel records for the department.
 The breach compromised highly sensitive data including personal and financial information.
-Travel records are particularly delicate, researchers Karsten Nohl and Nemanja Nikodijevic explain; this information can provide bad actors with detailed employee itineraries, down to their airplane seat number.
-A clear threat to national security.
+Included in that was travel records, which are particularly delicate because this information can provide bad actors with detailed employee itineraries and all the way down to their airplane seat number.

 Organizations that leverage third-party services must follow these best practices in order to maintain a value-adding partnership with vendors.
-SecureLink understands this challenge and has incorporated these security measures in our vendor access management platform.
-It facilitates credential management, multi-factor authentication, connection notifications, and real-time monitoring with comprehensive audit reports.
+To learn more about how third-party data breaches have affected other companies, download our helpful eBook that maps out the top attack vectors, common phases associated with a third-party data breach, and the importance of implementing a vendor management program.
+Vendor access management tools should always incorporate security measures and facilitate credential management, multi-factor authentication, connection notifications, and real-time monitoring with comprehensive audit reports.